Chinese side has no locus standi: India rejects Beijing’s remarks on Kashmir

 Earlier, Chinese foreign ministry spokesperson said in Beijing that any unilateral change to the status quo of Jammu and Kashmir is illegal and invalid.

 On August 5 last year, India announced its decision to withdraw special status of Jammu and Kashmir and bifurcate the state into two union territories.
-China has been critical of India's reorganisation of J-K, and has particularly criticised New Delhi for making Ladakh a union territory.
+China has been critical of India's reorganisation of J&K, and has particularly criticised New Delhi for making Ladakh a union territory.
 China lays claim over several parts of Ladakh.
 Chinese Foreign Ministry spokesman Wang Wenbin said China's position on the Kashmir issue is "consistent and clear".

 "First, the Kashmir issue is a dispute left over from history between Pakistan and India, which is an objective fact established by the UN Charter, relevant Security Council resolutions and bilateral agreements between Pakistan and India," he said.